UserVoice‘s hosting provider Softlayer is SSAE 16 certified.

 Deleted data is retained for up to 60 days.

-All data that‘s deleted in the UserVoice system is soft deleted and can be recovered inside of 30 days.
-After 30 days that data is hard deleted and can only be recovered via full backup for another 30 days.
+Some data that‘s deleted in the UserVoice system is soft deleted and can be recovered inside of 30 days.
+After 30 days, that data is hard deleted and can only be recovered via full backup for another 30 days.